keshavg2/marvel_characters/README.md

 5. Run the migration command `prisma migrate dev`

-6. To initiate the local server, execute the command npm run dev.
+6. To initiate the local server, execute the command `npm run dev`.